cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

   IPS=$(kubectl get no -o jsonpath='{$.items[*].status.addresses[?(@.type=="ExternalIP")].address }{"\\n"}' | tr ' ' '\\n')

-  for ip in $IPS ; do ssh ec2-user@$ip "sudo amazon-linux-extras install -y kernel-ng && sudo ethtool install -y ethtool && sudo reboot"; done
+  for ip in $IPS ; do ssh ec2-user@$ip "sudo amazon-linux-extras install -y kernel-ng && sudo yum install -y ethtool && sudo reboot"; done

 Once the nodes come back up their kernel version should say ``5.4.38-17.76.amzn2.x86_64`` or similar through ``uname -r``.
 In order to run XDP on ena, make sure the driver version is at